ESOPs of foreign companies and taxability of ESOP gains in India

 Moving on to taxability of these ESOPs when they are sold by the employee, gains from such sale will be taxed as capital gains in India.
 The gains would be short term or long term depending on the period of holding of these shares.
 While the period of holding of Indian listed shares to be considered as long-term, is more than twelve months, that of foreign-listed shares is more than twenty-four months, to be considered as long-term.

 Do note that long-term gains on sale of Indian listed equity shares are taxable at a concessional rate of 10 per cent while there is no such concessional rate of tax

 While there is a possibility that dividend or capital gains from such foreign stocks could also be taxed in the country of residence of the foreign company, the Double Taxation Avoidance Agreement that India has entered into with various countries would come to a taxpayer’s rescue and help eliminate double taxation by allowing him to claim a Foreign Tax

 Reporting of Foreign ESOPs in the income tax return

+A resident taxpayer holding such ESOPs must report any income (dividend, gains etc) in his return of income filed in India under Schedule FSI.
 Further, he is also said to have financial interest in such foreign company details of which he must disclose in Schedule FA in his return.
 Also, if he intends claiming any Foreign Tax Relief, he must report details of taxes paid in the foreign country in Schedule TR.

 (Archit Gupta is Founder & CEO ClearTax.
 Views are his own.)